masternodeh/0-docs/docs/whatiszeroexchange.md

 * From Matic to another chain: 1$
 * From BSC to another chain: 5$
 * From Avax to another chain: 15$
-* From Ethereum to another chain: To be confirmed
+* From Ethereum to another chain: More than 100$

 ### Gas tokens for the trading fees